quixio/template-clickstream/README.md

 1. **Fork this Repository:** Start by forking this repository to your GitHub account.
 This will create a copy of the template that you can customize and adapt to your specific needs.

 2. **Configure Quix:** Connect the template to your Quix account and configure the necessary settings.
-Check out the docs for step-by-step instructions to guide you through the setup process. (*coming soon*)
+Check out the [docs](https://quix.io/docs/create/fork-project.html) for step-by-step instructions to guide you through the setup process.

 ## Technologies used